jandeketelaere/SimpleWebApi/README.md

 * Getting rid of Repository classes
 * ...

-All these concepts are based on the blogs & video's on my blog.
+All these concepts are based on the blogs & video's on my Github.

 My goal is to keep these implementations as simple as possible (without using too much magic).